adreyfus-stripe/gcp-serverless-store/part-1-set-up-shop/README.md

 ## Create your product page

-A product page should let the customer pick a SKU to purhcase, and redirect to Checkout with the SKU (or SKUs!) the customer selected:
+A product page should let the customer pick a SKU to purchase, and redirect to Checkout with the SKU (or SKUs!) the customer selected:

 ```
 stripe